Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - turds: a piece of solid waste.
 (Def 2: a rude word for someone who you think is unpleasant.)
 - polyp: a small, simple, tube-shaped water animal.
 (Def 2: a small mass of cells that grows in the body, and is usually not harmful.)
 - innards (compulsory 's' at the back): the organs inside a person/animal, or the inside parts of a machine.
-- founts: plural of 'font', as in 'font size'.
+- founts (differ from 'fount' w/o 's'): plural of 'font', as in 'font size'.
 - reggae: a type of popular music from Jamaica, with a strong 2nd and 4th beat.
 - deified: to make someone/something into a god.
 - pallid: very pale, in a way that looks unhealthy and not attractive.
 (Def 2: shoing no enthusiasm or excitement.)